We All Want to Hike Farther. Here’s How to Actually Do It.

 Cut pack weight, and the miles will fly by.
 If you’ve been carrying 40 pounds for a weekend trip, start by trimming five pounds of excess gear (eliminate extras like chair kits, camp shoes, heavy books, etc.).
 Feels good, doesn’t it?
 Now start replacing big-ticket items like your tent, bag, pack, and pad with lighter options.
 Those products alone can save many hikers 10 pounds or more, all together.

 We’ve called this 211-mile path America’s Most Beautiful Trail, and we have no intention of taking it back.
 From Yosemite’s granite wonderland to Whitney’s Sierra-spanning view, this is the preeminent thru-hike that can be managed in a standard two- to three-week vacation.
 Can’t spare even that?
-Get in shape with our training plan, and knock off the JMT in a week.
+Get in shape with our Six Weeks to Trail Fit class on Outside Learn and knock it off in one big week.